edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 ### Ignore {/*ignore*/}

-Skips Bot Rules screening.
+Skips known bot or spoofed bot detection.
 This enforcement action is only available when setting up known bot detection.

+**Key information:**

-{{ PRODUCT }} can continue to [screen requests](/applications/security/waf#threat-detection) that skip Bot Rules screening.
+-   {{ PRODUCT }} can continue to [screen requests](/applications/security/waf#threat-detection) that skip known bot or spoofed bot screening.
+-   A request can be flagged as a bot through bot rules regardless of whether this enforcement action is assigned to a known bot or a spoofed bot.

 ### reCAPTCHA {/*recaptcha*/}